LeonardoCastro/Kabashima/README.md

 # Kabashima
 Matlab codes for my M.Sc.
 Dissertation Project

+The codes posted are those used to obtain the different results in the project.
+They are organized following the same structure as the written work.

+Section 3.1
+- Population Dynamics to find distribution of entries of first eigenvector. *
+- Code to obtain the vector A for different values of N following a single instance algorithm. *

+Section 3.2
+- Non-backtracking extrapolation for random regular graphs for different values of Delta. *
+- Non-backtracking extrapolation for random regular graphs for different values of N. *
+- Non-backtracking extrapolation for Erdös-Rényi 4 networks using single instance. *
+- Non-backtracking extrapolation for Erdös-Rényi 4 networls using population dynamics. *
+- Population dynamics for Erdös-Rényi 4 to observe that cavity field A does not converge. *

+Appendix A
+- Code to generate random numbers following a poissonian distribution.
+- Code to generate random neighbours used in population dynamics.

+Appendix B
+- Code to plot Cobweb method.
+- Population dynamics to obtain distribution values of A with respect to time *

-The repository is under construction as the codes I have written are not properly commented.
+* The repository is under construction as the codes I have written are not properly commented.
 I will upload them during the next few days.